 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or bloody, stop taking Biaxin and call your doctor.
+If you have diarrhea that is watery or bloody, call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.

-Biaxin side effects
+Biaxin XL side effects

 Call your doctor at once if you have:

-diarrhea that is watery or bloody;
+severe stomach pain, diarrhea that is watery or bloody;

-signs of a kidney problem--little or no urinating; painful or difficult urination; swelling in your feet or ankles; feeling tired or short of breath; or
+kidney problems - little or no urination, swelling in your feet or ankles, feeling tired or short of breath.

 Older adults may be more likely to have heart rhythm side effects, including a life-threatening fast heart rate.

-Common Biaxin side effects may include:
+Common Biaxin XL side effects may include:

-stomach pain, indigestion, gas;
+stomach pain, nausea, vomiting;

-unusual or unpleasant taste in your mouth;
+unusual or unpleasant taste in your mouth.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Biaxin?
+What other drugs will affect Biaxin XL?

-Many drugs can interact with clarithromycin.
-Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with Biaxin, especially:
+Many drugs can interact with clarithromycin, and some drugs should not be used together.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed in this medication guide.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

-More about Biaxin (clarithromycin)
+More about Biaxin XL (clarithromycin)

 Related treatment guides

-Copyright 1996-2014 Cerner Multum, Inc. Version: 16.01.
-Revision Date: 2014-03-13, 2:25:32 PM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 20.01.